-If you’re wondering how to open a bank account, take heart: It’s a fairly painless process if you know what you need, what kind of account you want, and what kind of obstacles you could face along the way.
-And if you’re still on the fence about whether you need a bank account, we’ll tackle that question, too.
+Opening a bank account is a painless process if you know what you need, what kind of account you want, and what kind of obstacles you could face along the way.
+If you’re still on the fence about whether you need a bank account, we’ll tackle that question, too.

-If you’re opening a personal savings or checking account in your own name in the United States, you’ll typically need to be at least 18.
-You’ll also need some fairly standard information, including the following:
+If you’re opening a personal savings or checking account in your own name in the United States, you’ll typically need to be at least eighteen-years-old.
+You’ll also need to provide some standard information, including the following:

 - Photo identification: You’ll need a government-issued ID such as your driver’s license or passport.
 Some banks may also require secondary identification such as a credit card or a utility bill.

 - Social Security number: Despite growing fears over identity theft, most banks still require your Social Security number.
 If you’re wary of providing your number, you may be able to use a Taxpayer Identification Number that you get from the Internal Revenue Service.

 - Other personal information: This will include your date of birth, physical address, phone number, and sometimes even your email address.

 - Initial deposit: You’ll only need this right away if your bank requires a minimum amount to open an account.
 You can usually fund your new account with a check, debit card, or money order.

 What Do you Need to Open a Bank Account Online?

 There are a lot of excellent online banks, but you can also open an account online with most major brick-and-mortar banks, too.
 Smaller community banks and credit unions may not offer this convenience, though.